xhente/omv-regen/README.md

 Nota: Ver mas abajo un esquema de la configuración de ejecución
 _____________________________________________________________________________________________________________________
+# omv-regen

 DO YOU NEED TO BACKUP OR RESTORE THE OMV CONFIGURATION?
 THIS IS THE SOLUTION.

 STATE: Stable.

+## INSTALLATION:

-INSTALLATION: Copy and paste the following line in a terminal and run it.
+Copy and paste the following line in a terminal and run it.

 ```
 wget -O - https://raw.githubusercontent.com/xhente/omv-regen/master/omv-regen.sh | bash